Scales of justice, law books, and open notebook symbolize tobacco product regulations.

 Once your tobacco product is ready for the market, you need to follow a strict set of rules for how you sell and advertise it.
 The FDA’s regulations in this area are designed to protect public health, with a strong focus on preventing underage access and ensuring consumers are not misled.
 Getting this part wrong can lead to serious penalties, including fines and the removal of your products from the market.
 Let’s break down the key areas you need to manage to stay compliant.

-Verify Customer Age Correctly
+How to Correctly Verify Customer Age

 The single most important rule for selling tobacco is age verification.
 In 2019, the federal law known as “Tobacco 21” or “T21” raised the minimum age to purchase tobacco products to 21 across the United States.
 This isn’t a suggestion—it’s a legal requirement for every sale, whether it happens in a physical store or online.
 Your business must have a reliable system in place to verify the age of every customer.
 For online sales, this means using a robust, third-party age verification service.
 For in-person sales, it means diligently training your staff to check IDs.
 The FDA takes this very seriously, and failure to comply is one of the fastest ways to attract enforcement action.